awsdocs/aws-kms-developer-guide/doc_source/create-keys.md

 1. Choose **Next Step**\.

 1. \(Optional\) Type a tag key and an optional tag value\.
 To add more than one tag to the CMK, choose **Add tag**\.

+   When you add tags to your AWS resources, AWS generates a cost allocation report with usage and costs aggregated by tags\.
+For information about tagging CMKs, see [Tagging Keys](tagging-keys.md)\.

 1. Choose **Next Step**\.